pikamegan/intern-fyi/README.md

 *No setup is required, you can use the link above on any device.

-You may use these set of login and password:
+You may use this existing account, with login and password as follows:
-    ID: mokkie@smu.edu.sg
+    Email: mokkie@smu.edu.sg
-    PW: <3YouProfPleaseGiveUsA+++
+    Password: <3YouProfPleaseGiveUsA+++

 Note that composer was installed (hence the presence of composer.json and composer.lock files in the directory).
 This was due to requirements for deploying on heroku.
 Our application uses the php buildpack from Heroku.